Modos-Labs/Glider/README.md

 One major advantage of this solution is it can achieve higher resolution (because it doesn't have a CFA, so no resolution reduction), higher reflectivity (because it doesn't have a CFA, so no light loss), and higher color saturation (because it doesn't have a CFA, no need to play the reflectivity vs saturation trade-off game).

 Eink has 2 lines of products using this Technology, Eink Gallery and Eink Spectra.
 The advantage is it's much brighter compared to CFA-based solutions.
 The disadvantage is it's much more difficult to drive, and quite slow: 1st /2nd gen Eink Gallery screen takes 30s (!) to refresh, and Spectra 6 Plus devices take 7s to refresh.
 It's possible to trade in some color saturation for higher speed, though still much slower than CFA-based solutions.
-The specific product lines will be discussed in [Eink Screen Generations](#eink-screen-generations)
+The specific product lines will also be discussed in [Eink Screen Generations](#eink-screen-generations)

 ##### How ACeP Waveform Works